Joseph Epes Brown: Biography

 Born in Ridgefield, Connecticut on September 9, 1920, Brown studied at Haverford College where he received his undergraduate degree.
-He went on to study at Stanford University and the University of Stockholm, earning an M.A. in anthropology and a Ph.D. in history of religions.
+He went on to study at Stanford University and the Stockholm University, earning an M.A. in anthropology and a Ph.D. in history of religions.

 Brown’s keen interest in the traditions of Native Americans led him to seek out Black Elk, who had already told his life story in the book, Black Elk Speaks.
 In 1947, three years before Black Elk's death, Brown lived with the Lakota Sioux holy man for a year while recording his account of the "seven rites of the Oglala Sioux".
 Black Elk had requested that the book, The Sacred Pipe, be created so that the beliefs of his people could be preserved and become more fully understood by both Native Americans and the world at large.

 Brown was one of the founders of the Native American Studies program at Indiana University and a founding member of the board of directors of the Foundation for Traditional Studies (est. 1984).
 He taught at the University of Montana, in the Department of Religious Studies, from 1972 until his retirement in 1989.
 He was also a frequent contributor of articles on Native American spirituality to the journal Studies in Comparative Religion.

 After a long battle with Alzheimer's, he died at his home in Stevensville, Montana, on September 19, 2000, at the age of 80.